 Heidi and Ben fell in love while playing in a college campus band.
 They formed Chasing Ebenezer in 2013 and thoroughly enjoy romping about the Pacific Northwest.

 Bryan started hanging around with Ben and Heidi and their musical friends when he was in high school.
 That’s when he started playing djembe, and he later added congas to his repertoire.
 When not providing world percussion for the Chasing Ebenezer, Bryan works as a real estate agent, cheers for the Trail Blazers, and enjoys time with his wife Melissa.

 A lover for all things blues and Beatles, David Skones has a unique ability to hear the full potential of tunes and perfectly fills sound gaps with walk downs and guitar lines.
 He plays bass, guitar, cello, and harmonica.
 Whether he is in rehearsal or at home with his wife Lindsey and their boys Evan and Charlie, David constantly quotes Jim Gaffigan.

 Ryan Souders brings a unifying energy to Chasing Ebenezer.
-His bass guitar notes ring out to set the foundation for the group, and he drums with a controlled raucousness Heidi refers to as “drum therapy.”
+He drums with a controlled raucousness Heidi refers to as “drum therapy.”
 Ryan is a devoted cyclist, and he and his wife Allyson promote a healthy vegan lifestyle.